HunnyMhoo/EdTech/Docs/progress.md

 -   Ensure `APScheduler` is added to project dependencies (e.g., `requirements.txt`).
 -   Transition from mock DB to a real MongoDB instance will require updating `archive_past_incomplete_missions` to use actual DB queries and updates.

 ---

+## [2024-07-09] Question Metadata API (Task 3, User Story 2)
+**Author:** Principal Software Engineer

+### Summary
+Implemented a new backend API endpoint to fetch full question metadata by ID, supporting lazy loading of question details (including choices and feedback) for frontend consumption.
+This enables the frontend to retrieve question text, choices, and Thai feedback on demand, keeping mission payloads lightweight and improving modularity.

+### Details
+- **Data Model Enhancements (`backend/models/daily_mission.py`):**
+  - Introduced `ChoiceOption` Pydantic model for structured multiple-choice options.
+  - Extended the `Question` model to include:
+    - `choices: List[ChoiceOption]` for answer options.
+    - `correct_answer_id: Optional[str]` to indicate the correct choice.
+  - Updated schema examples for OpenAPI documentation.

+- **CSV Loading Logic (`backend/services/mission_service.py`):**
+  - Updated `_load_questions_from_csv` to parse new columns: `choice_1_id`, `choice_1_text`, ..., `choice_4_id`, `choice_4_text`, and `correct_answer_id`.
+  - Populates the extended `Question` model with choices and correct answer from the CSV.
+  - Added robust error handling and logging for malformed or missing choice data.
+  - Added `get_question_details_by_id(question_id: str)` service function for efficient question lookup.

+- **API Endpoint (`backend/routes/questions.py`):**
+  - Created a new FastAPI router with `GET /questions/{question_id}` endpoint.
+  - Returns the full `Question` object (including choices and feedback) or a 404 error if not found.
+  - Includes OpenAPI documentation and descriptive error messages.

+- **Integration Tests (`backend/tests/integration/test_questions_route.py`):**
+  - Added tests for successful retrieval, not-found (404), and path parameter validation.
+  - Used FastAPI's `TestClient` and `unittest.mock.patch` for service layer isolation.
+  - Ensured all tests pass with 100% success rate.

+### Engineering Standards Followed
+- Modular design: clear separation between data models, service logic, and API routes.
+- Explicit variable names and type annotations for clarity.
+- Robust error handling and logging for data parsing and API errors.
+- Comprehensive automated test coverage for new endpoint.
+- No magic numbers; all choice-related logic uses named fields.
+- PEP 8 and FastAPI best practices for code and documentation.

+### Next Steps
+- Update `backend/data/gat_questions.csv` to include choice and correct answer columns for all questions.
+- Integrate the new `/questions/{id}` endpoint into the frontend for lazy loading of question details.
+- Monitor and optimize performance as the question pool grows.
+- Expand test coverage for edge cases (e.g., questions with missing or malformed choices).

+---